Better protecting consumers with new requirements for the Mortgage Brokering Sector

 FSRA is releasing final Interpretation and Approach guidance outlining the new licensing classes:

-- Level 1 - agents may arrange mortgages solely with financial institution type lenders as described in regulation
+- Level 1 - agents may arrange mortgages solely with lenders that are financial institutions or approved under the National Housing Act, as described in regulation

 - Level 2 - agents may arrange mortgages for all mortgage lenders, including private individuals